Mastering the Inbox: 7 Actionable Tips to Beat Email Overload

 1. Set specific times to check your emails

 Don't let your inbox dictate your day.
 Instead, set aside specific times to check your email, such as first thing in the morning, after lunch, and before you leave work.
-This will help you avoid checking your email constantly throughout the day and getting sidetracked.
+Resist the urge to refresh your inbox every 10 minutes, and you’ll free up mental space to focus on what matters.

 📩